 A merge rule consists of a state and a list of fields to keep from that state.
 (RECEIVED, ('name', 'args'), means the name and args fields are always taken from the RECEIVED state, and any values for these fields received before or after is simply ignored.

 '''

 name = None

 origin

+parent

+parent_id = None

 '''